-Sir Nigel Knowles is entitled to receive, in the event of Admission, an annual fee of £200,000.
+Sir Nigel Knowles is entitled to receive an annual fee of £200,000.
 The duties of the Chairman include: (a) chairing and setting the agenda of all meetings of the Board; (b) ensuring the performance of the Board and management committees is evaluated regularly; and (c) effectively communicating with shareholders and other stakeholders.
-The Chairman is appointed for an initial period of three years commencing on Admission, in the event it occurs.
+Sir Nigel Knowles will serve as Chair of the Board's Nomination Committee and as a member of the Board's Remuneration Committee.
+The Chairman is appointed for an initial period of three years commencing on Admission.
 It is envisaged that the Chairman will devote approximately three and a half days per week to carrying out his duties.